 Términos y frases comunes

-advantages affairs affection American American character argued become believed British called cause character circumstances citizens command common concerns conduct Congress considered Constitution defense domestic draft duty essential establish European example exist experience expressed faction Farewell Address Federalist final follow force foreign policy France French give Hamilton happiness hoped human ideas important Inaugural independence individual influence ington interest James John justice laws lead liberty Madison March means ment military mind moral nature necessary neutrality never noted opinion particular party passions patriotism peace political popular possible present president Press principles proper reason reflected relations republican respect retirement rule Senate sense sentiments serve spirit Thomas Jefferson thought tion Treaty true Union United University virtue Washing Washington wrote Writings of Washington wrote York
+affairs affection American American character argued become believed British called cause character circumstances citizens command common concerns conduct Congress considered Constitution defense domestic draft duty essential establish European example exist experience expressed faction Farewell Address Federalist final follow force foreign policy France French George Washington give Hamilton happiness hoped human ideas important Inaugural independence individual influence ington interest James John justice laws lead liberty Madison March means ment military mind moral nature necessary neutrality never noted opinion particular party passions peace political popular possible present president Press principles proper reason reflected relations republican respect retirement rule Senate sense sentiments serve spirit Thomas Jefferson thought tion Treaty true Union United University virtue Washing Washington wrote Writings of Washington wrote York